nabelosaurus/tsoha-quizzer/README.md

 - User logout
 - User registration
 - Viewing and creation of quizzes and questions
+- Answering quizzes/questions
+- Scoring / Top score working

 ## What is missing

-- Refactor code into more easily maintainable packages.
 - Does not differentiate between regular users (players) and admin's.
 Anyone registering is essentially an admin with the priviliges to create new quizzes.
-- Answering quizzes is not yet implemented.
-- Scoring is not yet implemented.
-    - Top scores for quizzes, and for users is thus currently not yet implemented.
 - Messaging system is not implemented.
-- Bootstrap/Material UI etc.
+- Robust error handling.
+- High scores for logged in user, and top high score for specific quizzes.
+- Currently a user can take part in the same quiz multiple times.
+This should not be possible according to the original specificaitons.
+- After a user has answered a quiz, the answers should be displayed when viewing the quiz.
+- All forms are still not being validated.

 ___